Donald Trump Endorses Police Brutality In Speech To Cops

 Attorney General Jeff Sessions and Trump may not be getting along these days, but the two are on the same page when it comes to policing.
 Sessions has had the Justice Department pull back from “pattern or practice” investigations that look into widespread constitutional abuses in police departments.

-Zeke Johnson, senior director of programs at Amnesty International USA, said Trump’s “inflammatory and hateful speech will only escalate tensions between police and communities” and that it will put both officers and civilians at risk.
+Zeke Johnson, senior director of programs at Amnesty International USA, said Trump’s “inflammatory and hateful speech will only escalate tensions between police and communities,” putting both officers and civilians at risk.

 “Police cannot treat every community like an invading army, and encouraging violence by police is irresponsible and reprehensible,” he said.